skulltech/CTF-Resources/README.md

 # CTF-Resources
 A list of resources related to CTF ( Capture the Flag contests )

-Instpiration and partially copied from - [apsdehal/awesome-ctf](https://github.com/apsdehal/awesome-ctf)
+Inspiration and partially copied from - [apsdehal/awesome-ctf](https://github.com/apsdehal/awesome-ctf)